Bioconductor/bioconductor.org/content/developers/how-to/git/maintain-bioc-only.md

     This indicates that your git repository has only one remote `origin`, which is the _Bioconductor_ repository.

+1. In other work flows, the `origin` remote has been renamed to `upstream`.
+It may be convenient to make this change to your own repository

+        git remote rename origin upstream

+    and confirm that `git remote -v` now associates the `upstream` repository name with `git@git.bioconductor.org`.

 ### Commit changes to your local repository

 1. Before making changes to your repository, make sure to `pull`